2023 special Events

 You are cordially invited to attend the wedding of Thomas Jefferson Clark and Jane Josephine Murdock—a real couple who fell in loved and married in the original Fort at the end of the war.
 See a full frontier wedding ceremony, complete with dancing, games, and all sorts of romantic revelry!

-June 24-25 - 191st Anniversary of the Battle of the Apple River Fort - 10 am to 4 pm daily
+June 29 & 30 - Battle of the Apple River Fort - 10 am to 4 pm daily

 July 4 - Fourth at the Fort - Noon to 2 pm